saucelabs/sauce-docs/docs/visual-testing/integrations/espresso.md

 This tailored approach ensures precise testing and highlights the elements critical to your application’s user experience.

-**Note**: Full-page screenshots for Espresso are currently in beta and may exhibit unexpected behavior, and DOM capture is not available for these screenshots.
+**Note**: Full-page screenshots for Espresso are in beta and may exhibit unexpected behavior, and DOM capture is not available for these screenshots.

 Example: